costineesti/about-me/content/notes/systems engineering 2.md

 Each of these interfaces becomes the source of external interface requirements for the system.

-**External interfaces** are between the system of interest and each of the other existing or future external systems (Figure 3.2) to which it is interconnected.
+**External interfaces** are between the system of interest and each of the other existing or future external systems to which it is interconnected.
 The interfaces describe the inputs and the outputs of the system—the interfaces to its external environment.
 The specification, development, test, and management of these external interfaces will place considerable requirements on the system.
 While the external systems are not directly related to the project, the success of the fielded system is often dictated by its ability to interface to those systems in its external environment.

 <div class="container" style="display: flex; justify-content: center; align-items: center;">
     <img src="../static/notes/fig37.png" style="max-width: 100%; height: auto;">